-The Corporation's capital expenditure for full year 2019 was US\$181 million, US\$4 million below the latest guidance.
-The Corporation's 2019 average operating costs were US\$12.8 per boe, in line with the latest guidance figures.
+During 2020, following the drastic decrease in commodity prices due to the Covid-19 pandemic and related economic developments, the Corporation generated operating cash flow (OCF) of US\$119 million and free cash flow (FCF) of US\$9 million.
+The Corporation's capital expenditures for full year 2020 were US\$82 million, marginally above the latest guidance.
+The Corporation's 2020 average operating costs were US\$11.9 per boe, in line with the latest guidance figures.
 See "Non-IFRS Measures" below.